 - The names and contact information of all witnesses

-- Driver’s license and license plate numbers for all drivers involved in the accident
+- Driver’s license and license plate numbers for all at-fault drivers

 - Police report number

-- If you are anyone else was hurt and if anyone sought medical attention
+- If you or anyone else was hurt and if anyone sought medical care

 - If there was any property damage

-Your insurance company may require you to submit a sworn statement that describes the accident in detail.
-This might include the time of day, road conditions, visibility, weather, and other factors that could impact driving ability for either driver.
+Your insurance company may also request a sworn statement detailing the incident, including factors such as time of day, road conditions, visibility, weather, and other relevant driving conditions.